-This course, intended for students in the M.M.E. program, provides students with the tools necessary to prepare them for writing the master's Specific objectives include familiarity with a broad variety of research topics in music education, specialization in a chosen research topic in music education, the ability to review music education research literature and to synthesize findings in a scholarly paper using APA style, a knowledge of quantitative and qualitative research methods, the ability to interpret quantitative research results based on the understanding of descriptive and correlational statistics, the ability to compute statistics for a given body of research data, and the writing of a thesis proposal as the culminating project of the course.
+Intended for students in the M.M.E. and BM/ MAT degree programs, this course provides students with the tools necessary to write a qualitative master's thesis.
+Specific objectives include an overview of qualitative research paradigms, selecting a research topic, developing a literature review, designing an appropriate methodology and collecting and analyzing data.
+Additionally, students explore a broad variety of research topics in music education, specialization in a chosen research topic in music education, the ability to review music education research literature and to synthesize findings in a scholarly paper using the appropriate style manual.
+Students master APA and Chicago styles and complete the thesis proposal during this course.
+The departmental Thesis Manual is available at www.rider.edu/musiced.